-Data Source: The number of major statewide rule violations is maintained in the Inspection, Compliance & Enforcement (ICE) system.
-Methodology: This number is generated by an automated report from the ICE system that tallies the number of inspections and major violations during the reporting period.
+Data Source The number of major statewide rule violations is maintained in the Inspection, Compliance and Enforcement (ICE) system.
+Methodology This number is generated by an automated report from the ICE system that tallies the number of inspections and major violations during the reporting period.
 These reports are generated monthly.
 This measure counts unique, major violations at the initial point of discovery through field inspection.
-Purpose: Oil and gas facility inspections are used to identify major violations and initiate correction.
+Purpose Oil and gas wells and facility inspections are used to identify major violations and initiate correction.
 The Commission takes appropriate enforcement action to achieve compliance on all reported major rule violations including legal enforcement action, if necessary.
-Calculation Method: Cumulative Target Attainment: Low Priority: High Key Measure: No New Measure: Yes Percentage Measure: No Explanatory 3.1.1.4: Percent of violations corrected within 90 days Definition: This figure represents the number of statewide rule violations documented by district staff inspections that were resolved within 90 days.
-Data Limitations: None.
+Calculation Method: Non-cumulative Target Attainment: Low Priority: High Key Measure: No New Measure: No Percentage Measure: No Explanatory 3.1.1.4 Percent of Violations Corrected Within 90 Days Short Definition This figure represents the number of statewide rule violations documented by district staff inspections that were resolved within 90 days.
+Data Limitations None.